-IANA should only accept registry updates from the Designated Expert(s), and should direct all
+IANA must only accept registry updates from the Designated Expert(s), and should direct all requests for registration to the review mailing list.

 Parameter name:

 Parameter usage location:

 The location(s) where parameter can be used.
 The possible locations are: authorization request, authorization response, token request, or token response.